Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Hindsight-Aware Policy Optimization

-Having established {why} and {how} in previous sections, we now turn to {what} to do about it.
-The preceding analysis suggests a simple design principle: GRPO should assign larger-magnitude updates where token-level credit is both information-theoretically plausible and gradient-wise actionable.
-We therefore seek a minimal change to GRPO that preserves its optimization structure while correcting its uniform token credit.
-To this end, we propose \textbf{Entropy-Aware Policy Optimization (\modelname)}, which augments the advantage with a continuous entropy-derived credit score.
+The preceding analysis motivates a bounded proxy allocation rule for GRPO.
+The ideal hindsight correction depends on the reward-conditioned posterior-prior shift, but this shift is unavailable during training. \modelname does not estimate this posterior.
+Instead, it uses two observable quantities already present in GRPO: reward polarity as the correction sign and token entropy as the capacity proxy.
+Viewed from the Four Quadrant Decomposition, \textbf{Hindsight-Aware Policy Optimization (\modelname)} is a soft relaxation of the diagnostic intervention.
+Rather than hard-masking one quadrant, it continuously reallocates update magnitude toward signed high-entropy positions while preserving GRPO's optimization structure.

-\paragraph{Entropy-Normalized Credit Score.} To convert token entropy into a stable modulation signal, we first compute an entropy-normalized credit score.
+\paragraph{Entropy-Normalized Capacity Proxy.} Proposition~\ref{prop:credit_bound} gives an upper bound on reward-relevant token information, not the exact hindsight credit.
+Accordingly, \modelname uses token entropy as a stable allocation prior for how much of the trajectory-level advantage should be exposed at each position.
 Let $\mu_{\mathcal{H}}$ and $\sigma_{\mathcal{H}}$ denote the mean and standard deviation of the token entropies $\{\mathcal{H}_{i,t}\}$ within the sampled group.
 We define

-which is positive for above-average-entropy tokens and negative for below-average ones.
-The dual clipping term scales with $\left|\hat{A}_{i,t}\right|/\varphi$, so the entropy signal can refine the original advantage but cannot overwhelm it.
-The defensive clipping threshold $\varphi$ limits the entropy contribution to the reward-derived advantage, improving stability under extreme entropy values (e.g., rare vocabulary items).
-Setting $\varphi = 2$, the entropy credit score is bounded by half the absolute advantage magnitude.
+where $\varphi>1$ bounds the capacity proxy, and $C_{i,t}$ is positive for above-average-entropy tokens and negative for below-average ones.

-\paragraph{Entropy-Aware Advantage Shaping.} We then incorporate this score into GRPO through an entropy-aware advantage:
+\paragraph{Sign-Preserving Advantage Shaping.} We then incorporate this proxy into GRPO through a shaped advantage: